susanyang17/doc/dev-ref/Introduction.md

 # Using in JSP or JSF

-You can use Spreadsheet in JSP with custom tag library and interact with it by writing Javascript.
-Please refer to [ Using Spreadsheet in JSP](Using_Spreadsheet_in_JSP "wikilink") for details.
+If you have an existing JSP project that you wish to include spreadsheet features, you can use Keikai in JSP with custom tag library and interact with it by writing Javascript.
+Please refer to [ Using Spreadsheet in
+JSP](Using_Spreadsheet_in_JSP "wikilink")
+for details.
 For JSF, we provides a Spreadsheet JSF component which can be used within a JSF page and interact with other components by AJAX